ArchBang: Installation

 ArchBang is available as an x86-64 ISO file for live CD installation or installed on a USB flash drive.
 The live CD is designed to allow the user to test the operating system prior to installation.

 ArchBang comes with a modified Arch Linux graphical installation script for installation and also provides a simple, easy to follow, step-by-step installation guide.

-Receptions
+Reception

 Jesse Smith reviewed the ArchBang 2011 for DistroWatch Weekly:

 Smith also reviewed ArchBang 2013.09.01.

 Whitson Gordon from Lifehacker wrote review about ArchBang in 2011: